barrucadu/memo.barrucadu.co.uk/memos/c-is-not-turing-complete.markdown

 tags: c, programming, semantics
 date: 2017-02-01
 audience: General
-notice: Because of how pointers are defined in the C standard, an isolated C program is equivalent in computational power to a pushdown automata.
 ---

 A friend told me that C isn't actually Turing-complete due to the